Should you be trading Bitcoin with leverage?

 Your crypto margin deposit is placed in a margin account, which is distinct from a “cash” account.

 If you trade stocks, you can have a cash account and a margin account for trades and investments on the long side.
 To trade on the short side, there is only a margin account.
 In futures, margin is required for every trade, and for options, margin applies to writing or selling naked contracts but not for buying them.
+This applies to BTC options and futures as well.

 We’ll come back to margin in a second.